Monte Carasso: Architecture

+The Monte Carasso Master Plan, by architect Luigi Snozzi, has received the Veronica Rudge Green Prize in Urban Design from Harvard University's Graduate School of Design in 1993 (shared with the redevelopment of Hillside Terrace Complex in Tokyo, Japan, by architect Fumihiko Maki).

 Education

 In Monte Carasso about 64.7% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 In Monte Carasso there are a total of 422 students (As of 2009).
 The Ticino education system provides up to three years of non-mandatory kindergarten and in Monte Carasso there are 75 children in kindergarten.
 The primary school program lasts for five years and includes both a standard school and a special school.
 In the municipality, 120 students attend the standard primary schools and 9 students attend the special school.
 In the lower secondary school system, students either attend a two-year middle school followed by a two-year pre-apprenticeship or they attend a four-year program to prepare for higher education.
 There are 110 students in the two-year middle school and in their pre-apprenticeship, while 41 students are in the four-year advanced program.

 The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue on to a university or college.
 In Ticino, vocational students may either attend school while working on their internship or apprenticeship (which takes three or four years) or may attend school followed by an internship or apprenticeship (which takes one year as a full-time student or one and a half to two years as a part-time student).
 There are 18 vocational students who are attending school full-time and 41 who attend part-time.

 The professional program lasts three years and prepares a student for a job in engineering, nursing, computer science, business, tourism and similar fields.
 There are 8 students in the professional program.

 As of 2000, there were 2 students in Monte Carasso who came from another municipality, while 217 residents attended schools outside the municipality.